lgrains/clean_data/README.md

 ```
 The original test subjects were split into two groups, with 70% of the subjects added to the training file and 30% of the subjects added to the test file.
 These pairs were combined row-wise into 3 files for the subjects, activities and extrated data.
 The three files were then combined column-wise into one dataset.

-The most extensive processing created the extracted data file, using the extract() function, which returns a small subset of the original file, where the test and train datasets are combined, the column names are read in and applied, and columns containing the text 'mean' and 'std' as part of the names are extracted.
-The resulting datafram has 79 columns and 10299 rows.
+The most extensive processing is contained in the extract() function, which returns a small subset of the original file, where the test and train datasets are combined, the column names are read in and applied, and columns containing the text 'mean' and 'std' as part of the names are extracted.
+The resulting dataframe has 79 columns and 10299 rows.
 ```
 extract <- function() {
     test <- read.table("UCI_HAR_Dataset/test/X_test.txt")